A quick little tidbit about non-dialogue. Or “show, don’t tell.”

 I know, I know.
 It’s gonna take a while.
 But do it for a lot of pages.
 Maybe a whole chapter.

+Now start reading.
 The idea, of course, is to make it like a silent movie.
 Ever watch a silent movie?
 Or a movie with the sound turned off?
 You want to see real artistry, try watching something whose whole point is to give you the narrative without words.
 It isn’t easy.

 This is the essence of “show, don’t tell.”